 * Subject to MEES and BCI approval

 To be considered for admission on a full-time basis, applicants normally must hold a master's degree or equivalent with high standing in engineering or the sciences.
 Holders of a bachelor's degree will, in general, be considered for admission to a master's program only.
-After completion of a minimum of two terms of full- time study, they may, upon application, be considered by the Faculty Graduate Studies Committee for admission to a PhD program (please see Graduate Calendar regulations on accelerated admission to PhD programs).
+After completion of a minimum of two terms of full- time study, they may, upon application, be considered by the GCS Graduate Studies Committee for admission to a PhD program (please see Graduate Calendar regulations on accelerated admission to PhD programs).

 The Department Graduate Studies Committee will determine the acceptability of an applicant for admission to the program and may require the applicant to do specific remedial course work, including the bridge course CHME 401 Principles of Chemical Engineering, and/or other course(s) to meet the program requirements.